Hayley Faith Negrin

 Hayley Faith Negrin (born April 9, 2003) is an American actress, best known for her voice work on the PBS Kids television series Peg + Cat.

 Born in New York City, Negrin now resides in Weston, Connecticut, with her family.
 A performer since an early age, her professional career began in 2010 when she appeared in a national television commercial for Verizon.
 In 2013, she was picked from hundreds of girls to star in the lead role as Peg in Peg + Cat.
 Series creators Billy Aronson and Jennifer Oxley both stated that Negrin "sounded like a real kid, not too polished or over-rehearsed" and won the role "with her quirky voice and raw talent".

 In 2014, Negrin won a Daytime Emmy Award for Outstanding Performer in an Animated Program for her work on Peg + Cat.
-She was the youngest Daytime Emmy nominee that year.
+She was the second youngest person to be nominated for that category, the youngest person to be nominated for that category was Danica Lee in 2007 and 2008.